dstufft/personal-peps/remove-external-hosting.rst

 =========

 There is a long history on PyPI that explains why externally hosted files exist today in the state that they do documented in PEP438.
+For the sake of brevity I will not duplicate that and instead urge readers to first take a look at PEP438 for background.

 PEP438 proposed a system of classifying file links as either internal, external, or unsafe.
 It recommended that by default only internal links would